-If information is required for an assessment but none of the requirements in this section can be satisfied, the Functional Space cannot be assessed.
+If information is required for an assessment but none of the requirements in this section can be satisfied, the functional space cannot be assessed.

-Note: Some sections of these Rules provide that, if specific procedures are followed for some input data, the requirement for compliance with Section 3.1.2 Standards for is then deemed to be satisfied.
+Note: Some sections of the rules provide that, if specific procedures are followed for some input data, the requirement for compliance with Section 3.1.2 Standards for acceptable data is then deemed to be satisfied.

-3.2 Summary of data and documentation needed
+Summary of data and documentation needed